openmod-tracker/resolve/docs/source/Initial Model Set-Up/index.md

 Activating the environment would mean that you now have the virtual computing capabilities to run the model.
 If you would like to learn more about virtual environments and dependencies, supplemental information can be found [here](https://www.geeksforgeeks.org/python-virtual-environment/#:~:text=A%20Python%20Virtual%20Environment%20is,a%20virtual%20environment%20in%20Python)

-> In order to maintain compatability between different versions, and updates of Resolve, it is best practice to use new environments for each new release.
+> In order to maintain compatability between different versions, and updates of RESOLVE, it is best practice to use new environments for each new release.
 Environments do not interact with one another and this would make sure that the user is able to switch back and forth between different resolve versions with ease.